Captura Web Recorder

 • No global keystroke/key overlay — browsers deliberately sandbox each tab and cannot listen to keyboard events outside the browser window.
 OS-level keyboard hooks (used by the original Captura to show keystrokes on screen) are simply not available to web pages.
 This is a fundamental security boundary of the web platform, and one of the reasons native desktop apps still shine for certain capture workflows.

-• Desktop only — mobile browsers do not expose getDisplayMedia because the mobile OS sandbox prevents web pages from capturing other apps' screens.
-Use Chrome or Edge on a desktop.
+• Desktop only — mobile browsers do not expose getDisplayMedia because the mobile OS sandbox prevents web pages from capturing other apps’ screens.
+Use Chrome, Edge, or Firefox on a desktop.

 • WebM or MP4 output — the recorder can produce either a .webm file (VP9 + Opus) or an .mp4 file (H.264 + AAC) via the Mediabunny library (WebCodecs API).
 Select the desired format from the Recording format dropdown before starting.
 The choice is saved for future visits.